Travels from: New South Wales

 Full Presenter Profile & Bio

-In 2005, with an initial million-dollar investment from Phoenix Development Fund in Sydney, Peter formed Control Bionics Holdings, and later launched Control Bionics Inc. in the US.
+In 2005, with the help of investments and grants, Peter created Control Bionics Holdings, and later launched Control Bionics Inc. in the US.

 In 2012, Peter, with the help of technology writer Chris Griffith, created NeuroSwitch, which enables individuals with severe disabilities to drive robots around a controlled factory, as well as use computer-generated speech to communicate.

 Working tirelessly to help others, Peter has transformed NeuroSwitch (now named NeuroNode) to enable individuals to control their electronics, wirelessly with neural signals through an adhesive patch on your skin.

 As an author, Peter has published his book ‘The Keeper of Dreams’.